Welcome to Myerson Lab

 Investigation of the cellular status of post-traumatic and osteoarthritis of the ankle.

-Post -traumatic arthritis has been associated with poorer outcomes than those of osteoarthritis in total ankle replacement, and stiffness is a more common feature of post-traumatic arthritis than osteoarthritis.
+Post-traumatic arthritis has been associated with poorer outcomes than those of osteoarthritis in total ankle replacement, and stiffness is a more common feature of post-traumatic arthritis than osteoarthritis.
 Fibroblasts isolated from joints undergoing replacement which were associated with fibrosis express the IL-1 receptor and on exposure to IL-1α polarize to a highly inflammatory state that enables them to stimulate the recruitment of monocytes.
 We propose that the expression of the fibroblast is different in post-traumatic arthritis than those ankles with other etiologies and we aim to prospectively investigate patients with post-traumatic and other etiologies for ankle arthritis who are undergoing either arthrodesis or replacement.
 The cellular function of all ankles will be evaluated with the following cell markers: stromal cells such as fibroblasts, matrix metalloproteinases (MMPs) and cathepsins, and receptor activator of nuclear factor β (RANKL).

 The investigation of different types of osteotomy on the lesser metatarsal anatomy

 Metatarsalgia is a very common clinical problem and when it does not respond to shoe modifications, surgery with osteotomy is required.
-The incidence of complications of this osteotomy including floating toe, metatarsalgia, and persistent instability are however significant.
+The incidence of complications of this osteotomy including floating toe, metatarsalgia, and persistent instability is however significant.
 In previously published studies on metatarsalgia and the lesser metatarsophalangeal joint Trnka, Myerson et al (Foot Ankle Int 22:47-50, 2001) and Bhatia, Myerson et al.( J Bone Joint Surg.
 1994), the effect of an oblique metatarsal osteotomy (Weil) was evaluated.
 We hypothesize that in a cadaveric model, compared with an oblique osteotomy, the changes to the center of rotation of the metatarsal head will not occur with a shortening parallel diaphyseal osteotomy thereby decreasing the potential for complications following surgery.

 CMS Login